openqasm/openqasm/source/language/openpulse.rst

 The qubits must be **physical** qubits.
 Furthermore, ordering of qubits is important.
 For instance, ``txch($0, $1, "control")`` and ``txch($1, $0, "control")`` may be used to implement distinct cross-resonance gates.
-No qubits may be supplied to access the channel by its full name, eg., ``txch("<channel_name>")`` may refer to a transmit channel with an arbitrary name.
+It is also possible to access a channel by its full name, without supplying any qubits, if that has between implemented by the vendor.
+For instance, ``txch("<channel_name>")`` may refer to a transmit channel with an arbitrary name.

 .. code-block:: c